-Under these circumstances, the Working Group does not believe that the accreditation standards for P/P services should require service providers to deny the use of these services to registrants who wish to use them to engage in commercial activities or online financial transactions.
+Under these circumstances, the Working Group does not believe that the accreditation standards for P/P services should require service providers to differentiate between registrants who wish to use these services to engage in commercial activities or online financial transactions and registrants who do not.
 This conclusion seeks to reflect the clear majority of opinions expressed in the comments, but also rests on pragmatic grounds: because it will certainly be difficult (at best) to achieve a consensus definition of critical terms that must be defined in order to incorporate this principle into accreditation standards, the Working Group does not support delaying the adoption and implementation of an accreditation system until such a consensus can be reached.

 The Working Group notes that at least some significant current providers of these services have adopted and do enforce similar restrictions on who may use their particular services.
-The Working Group’s conclusion that such a prohibition should not be incorporated into accreditation standards at this time is not meant to discourage accredited providers from adopting and implementing such policies if they so choose (and if other relevant criteria, such as publication of terms of service and grounds for termination of the service, are fulfilled).
-The Working Group also notes that at least some registrants engaged in commercial transactions using domain names registered through P/P services are doing so to carry out illegal activities or other abuses that may provide a basis for disclosure or publication under the rest of the accreditation standards, or under terms of service adopted and published by accredited providers.
-In other words, the Working Group’s conclusion that registrants engaged in commercial or transactional activities should not be considered per se ineligible to use p/p services should have no impact on a particular registrant’s eligibility (or not) to do so on other grounds.
+The Working Group’s conclusion that such a prohibition should not be incorporated into accreditation standards at this time is not meant to discourage accredited providers from adopting and implementing such policies if they so choose (provided that other relevant criteria and recommendations of the Working Group, such as publication of terms of service and grounds for termination of the service, are fulfilled).
+The Working Group also notes that at least some registrants engaged in commercial transactions using domain names registered through P/P services may be doing so to carry out illegal activities or other abuses that may separately provide a basis for disclosure or publication under another accreditation standard, or under terms of service adopted and published by accredited providers.
+In other words, the Working Group’s conclusion that registrants engaged in commercial or transactional activities should not be considered per se ineligible to use P/P services should have no impact on a particular registrant’s eligibility (or not) to do so on other grounds.

-The Working Group also considered the suggestion that during the implementation phase of the accreditation system, priority be given to the development of an illustrative framework mechanism for how complaints that a particular domain name is being used to carry out online financial transactions for commercial purposes should be submitted, processed, evaluated, and acted upon.
-Concerns that a blanket prohibition against the use of P/P services associated with a domain name used to carry out online financial transactions for commercial purposes would have a chilling effect could be adequately addressed by developing an additional disclosure framework.
-Requests for further legal analysis of when disclosure is warranted in these situations could find its home here.
-This could be an appropriate use of implementation resources.

-An alternative approach would be for ICANN to review, after the accreditation system had been in operation for a year or two, the factual issues of (1) the extent to which accredited service providers were disclosing or publishing contact details of registrants who were using these registrations to carry out commercial or transactional activities, and the reasons for such actions, and (2) the development of common or convergent practices among accredited service providers, and whether there was potential for adoption of best practices in this sphere.
-The review could also assess the development of relevant national or international law in this area, and specifically to what extent national laws prohibit or restrict the use of P/P services by registrants engaged in defined commercial or transactional activities.